A flamethrowing jack-o'-lantern keeps the trick-or-treaters a safe distance from your house and is a fine addition to any anti-Halloween

 If necessary, add and bootload and the chip.

-Then, like the other board, change the power selection jumper to USB, and then upload the following code:
+Then, like the other board, change the power selection jumper to USB, and then upload the following code: When you are done, unplug the USB, and reconnect the XBee shield.
+You will also need to swamp back the power jumpers on the Arduino.

 Lastly, change both of the TX/RX jumpers on the XBee shield from USB to XBee.